The pathway project has come to an end. Here we present our final intellectual outputs:

-A professional development portfolio for students has been developed and will be published soon.
+A professional development portfolio for students has been developed and is available for download here.
 This portfolio is integrated in the online course environment and can be used as preparation before the start of a mentorship session.
-It includes preperatory assignments focused on different aspects of self reflection and career planning.
+It includes preparatory assignments focused on different aspects of self reflection and career planning.
 Every clinician-scientist will face crossroads during his or her career and this portfolio can provide guidance along the way.

 Online course and implementation (IO 8 & IO 10)

 The mentorship programme starts with a joint, international, online course which prepares students for their mentoring sessions and facilitates the matching process.
 During this course, the following topics are discussed: theory on mentorship, defining success, 21st century skills, and career pathways.
 As all participants of the Translational Medicine Summer School can sign up for the mentorship programme, both early career clinician- and life scientists can enroll.
 We believe that interaction between these two groups creates added value in this programme as their working environments are very much intertwined.

 Candidate mentors must also follow a concise online module regarding mentorship to level the playing field and manage expectations.
 Towards the end of the online course, mentor and mentee are matched and introduced to each other.
 It is up to them to decide how they prefer to meet, however we require at least two (online) meetings a year.

 The newly developed online course will be implemented after the yearly Utrecht University Translational Medicine Summer School.
 Students will be divided into mixed, international groups to foster international collaboration and networking.
 Each group has its own course environment.
 The groups will be supervised by a content expert from one of the project partners and by an e-moderator (didactical and technical e-learning expert).
 The estimated course duration is 2 weeks with a study load of 6 hours.
 Students will receive a certificate of attendance if they have successfully finished the course.